Junah-Park/LabelPrinter/README.txt

 IMU production line label printing software code.
-Provides an operator GUI and RESTful API to send and receive data to a Microsoft SQL database server.
+Automates data retrieval from a Microsoft SQL database server using input data to form fill label templates for station printing.

 Runs on Windows 10
 Gets data from database